matinpf/students_data_homework_c/README.md

 # C students information manager

-I take an online c programing course one of project that has %25 score.
+I take an online c programing course finall project has %25 score.
 Writing program with c that manages student information and has the following ability:

 1- add student